knative/specs/specs/eventing/overview.md

   Events are routed based on _connections between objects_ (in particular, events flow along a [channel](#channel) to all [subscriptions](#subscription)).
 This model can be thought of as "event plumbing" in that events are managed like flows of water through pipes.
+In order to enable event processing, subscriptions provide a mechanism to route "reply" events further through the object topology.

 - Content-based event routing ([`eventing.knative.dev`](#eventing))